taiwotman/flasklogin_neo4j/README.md

 ```

 ### Basic assumptions
-1. Prior knowledge of  Neo4j  cypher queries and graph database
+1. Prior knowledge of  Neo4j  cypher queries and graph database.

 2. The database is stored in the Neo4j import directory.